JunhaDex/JunhaDex/README.md

 ## 🤔 What I'm looking for

-> I'm open to opportunities to build services that benefit society and contribute to making the world a better place.
+> I'm open to opportunities to build services that benefit society and contribute to making the world a better place.✨

 ## 📫 Contact Me